madetech/handbook/guides/line-management/probation.md

 ## Explaining how to pass probation

-Talk about what good looks like for their role.
+Talk about what good looks like for your direct report's role.
 [The handbook role pages](../../roles/README.md) may help with this.
 It's good to spend the first two weeks talking about this.

 Explain that feedback is useful evidence on how they're performing.

-Tell your direct to ask their team for feedback.
-You can talk to your direct's team to help get more feedback, if needed.
+Tell them to ask their team for feedback.
+You can talk to their team directly to help get more feedback, if needed.

 ### Worries about failing probation